ably77/dcos-se/dcos-ansible-ee/README.md

-# Documentation for dcos-ansible
+# Documentation for dcos-ansible-centos on AWS

-This repo contains Ansible playbooks that can be used to deploy a DC/OS cluster running the Enterprise Edition 1.10.5 version of DC/OS on CentOS
+This repo contains Ansible playbooks that can be used to deploy a DC/OS cluster running the Enterprise Edition version 1.10.5 of DC/OS for CentOS Linux (centos user) on AWS.

 ## Dependencies